quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Since the spin bit logic at each endpoint considers only samples from packets that advance the largest packet number, signal generation itself is resistant to reordering.
-However, reordering can cause problems at an observer by causing spurious edge detection and therefore inaccurate (i.e., lower) RTT estimates, if reordering occurs across a spin-bit flip in the stream.
+However, reordering can cause problems at an observer by causing spurious edge \ and therefore inaccurate (i.e., lower) RTT estimates, if reordering occurs across a spin-bit flip in the stream.

 Simple heuristics based on the observed data rate per flow or changes in the RTT